jpata/ai-course/markdown/module4_owl2_object_detection.md

 model = Owlv2ForObjectDetection.from_pretrained("google/owlv2-base-patch16-ensemble")
 ```

 Now, let's define the objects we want to detect.
-We can see a deer in the image, so let's try to detect that.
+We can see a cheetah in the image, so let's try to detect that.
 The model is zero-shot, so we can provide arbitrary text queries.
 Here, we are providing a few example queries.
-Note that these queries are not ideal for detecting a deer, but they will demonstrate the model's ability to distinguish between different objects.
+Note that these queries are not ideal for detecting a cheetah, but they will demonstrate the model's ability to distinguish between different objects.
 The processor then tokenizes the text and preprocesses the image to create the model inputs.

 ```python
 texts = [["a photo of a leopard", "a photo of a tiger", "a photo of a rock"]]